-The IMF’s strictly limited gold sales (2009-2010)
+The IMF’s strictly limited gold sales (2009-10)

-The first phase in the Fund’s gold sales was exclusively off-market sales to interested central banks and other official holders, which were conducted at market prices at the time of the transactions.
-In October and November 2009, the Fund sold 212 metric tons of gold in separate off-market transactions to three central banks: 200 metric tons were sold to the Reserve Bank of India during October 19-30; 2 metric tons to the Bank of Mauritius and 10 metric tons to the Central Bank of Sri Lanka in November.
+The first phase in the Fund’s gold sales was exclusively off-market transactions to interested central banks and other official holders, at market prices .
+In October and November 2009, the Fund sold 212 metric tons of gold in separate off-market transactions to three central banks: 200 metric tons were sold to the Reserve Bank of India; 2 metric tons to the Bank of Mauritius, and 10 metric tons to the Central Bank of Sri Lanka.

 In February 2010, the IMF announced the beginning of sales of gold on the market.
 At that time, a total of 191.3 tons of gold remained to be sold.
 In order to avoid disrupting the gold market, sales were phased over several months.